-The Children’s Learning Center staff members are committed to providing an preschool learning environment that is rich in hands-on experiences for children ages 2 to 5.
+The Children's Learning Center staff members are committed to providing a preschool learning environment that is rich in hands-on experiences for children ages 2 to 5.
 We provide materials and situations that encourage the child’s age-appropriate development.
 The staff strives to be innovative at planning activities that are stimulating, challenging, and appealing to all of the child’s senses.

 Although our preschool curriculum reflects aspects of Montessori, it is also influenced by Piaget’s constructivist theory.
 We believe children are capable of constructing knowledge based on their interactions with their environment.
 Children can and should be active participants in the learning process.
 We view our role in the education of children not as the source and dispenser of knowledge, but as a facilitator guiding the children as they explore their world.

 Children are unique individuals who need acceptance of who they are and respect for who they will become.
 They are active by nature.
 Learning by being actively involved in tasks that are both meaningful and developmentally appropriate assures children receive the feeling of success and encourages a love of learning.
 By providing opportunities for children to take responsibility, make decisions, and learn through play in mixed-age groups, we meet the needs of children today while building a firm foundation for the future.

 Understanding the child’s need to develop socially, emotionally, cognitively and physically, our curriculum focuses on providing experiences that will help children meet these needs.
 Creativity and natural curiosity are encouraged.

 Mutual respect between parents and teachers enables us to work together for the benefit of the children.
 Realizing that parents are the primary teachers of children, we provide support and information so parents, children and teachers may form a spirit of cooperation and mutual understanding.